Learning Resource Specialist

 Additional Responsibilities

-• Assisting with the Carolyn A. Lynch Summer Teacher Fellowship program including offering constructive feedback to fellows and adapting final projects for broader use
+• Coordinate the Carolyn A. Lynch Summer Teacher Fellowship program, including offering constructive feedback to fellows and adapting final projects for broader use

-• Serving as the initial contact for K-12 educators in need of support for online resources
+• Serving as the initial contact for K-12 educators in need of support for asynchronous resources

 • Leading and coordinating virtual programs that facilitate the broader and deeper use of online educational content, including conference presentations